Dante's Satan: Religious significance

 Dante's Satan remains a common image in popular portrayals.
 The answer to the question of how Satan wound up in the bottom of the pit in Dante's Inferno lies in Christian theological history.
 Some interpretations of the Book of Isaiah, combined with apocryphal texts, explain that Satan was cast from Heaven, and fell to earth.
 Satan, the angel, was enamored of his own beauty, power, and pride, and attempted to usurp God's divine throne:

 This immediately backfired on Satan.
 God sentenced him as a betrayer and banished him from Heaven.
 Dante uses this idea to create a physical place Satan created after his impact with the earth.
 According to Dante, the pit the Pilgrim climbs down to reach the center of Hell is literally the hole that Satan made when he fell to earth.
 The extra earth formed Mount Purgatory on the other side of the Earth.

 William O'Grady has pointed out that those frozen in the ice perversely imitate God in the sense of being unmoved movers, but rather than moving by attracting us towards them, they move us by repelling us away from them, as evil was understood to do in scholastic philosophy.
 Thus, since they wanted to be God, Dante makes them godlike but at the farthest distance removed from God.

+Islamic influence

+The pictures of Dante's Satan bears close resemblances to Iblis, the chief fallen angel in Islamic tradition.
+Some descriptions of Dante's lowest hell match precisely the descriptions of Islamic eschatological literature, such as infidels growing into giants at the lowest layer of hell as means of punishment.
+Biblical tradition lacks such notion, and thus, cannot be the source of Dante's ideas.
+Likewise, there are giants in polytheistic beliefs, but they neither feature as the inhabitants of hell.
+The idea that hell consists of several layers, each adored with a specific name, is also attested in Islamic beliefs.
+Reynold A. Nicholson sees inspirations for Dante's Inferno in the writings of the Muslim poet Sanai in particular.

+While the Bible alludes only once to Satan's fall, the prominence of the fall of Iblis in the Quran is much greater; narrated in seven Surahs.
+The picture of Satan being chained at the bottom of hell also parallels the Islamic description of Iblis.
+According to Quranic exegesis, Iblis is chained in a frozen hell (Zamhareer) in a pit of the lowest earth.